 In January 2007, the Company entered into a five-year term Facility Agreement (the "Facility Agreement") with banks, financial institutions and other institutional lenders, Citibank, N.A.
 London Branch and ING Bank N.V. as mandated lead arrangers, and Citibank International plc as agent.
 The Facility Agreement established an unsecured credit facility under which, the Company, GTS Finance, Inc., a wholly-owned subsidiary of the Company, and Sovintel may borrow up to an aggregate of \$275.0 million.
 The credit facility carries interest at a rate equal to London Interbank Offered Rate ("LIBOR") plus 1.5% per annum for the first twenty-four months and LIBOR plus 2% per annum thereafter.
 Funds borrowed may be used for general corporate purposes, including acquisitions, the payment of dividends and capital expenditures.
 The Facility Agreement places various restrictions on the Company related to incurrence of debt, asset disposals, mergers and acquisitions, and negative pledges.
 The Facility Agreement also requires the Company to meet various financial and non-financial covenants, including several restrictions related to financial condition.
-As of June 30, 2007, the Company's has \$225.0 million outstanding under the Facility Agreement.
+As of September 30, 2007, the Company has \$225.0 million outstanding under the Facility Agreement.
 The Company paid approximately \$3.9 million of arrangement fees to the lead arrangers which are recorded in other non-current assets.
+In November 2007, the lenders waived a technical violation of an undertaking and consented to an amendment of the respective undertaking.

 In January 2007, the Company entered into a five year lease agreement with ZAO Rascom, the Company's equity method investee, for the right to use eight STM-64 fiber optic cable systems between Moscow and Stockholm.
-The Company had the right to take possession of two STM-64 fiber optic cable systems as of January 1, 2007 and the option to increase to six STM-64 fiber optic cable systems in the future.
-In connection with this lease, the Company has recorded a capitalized leased asset and a related capital lease obligation, which were approximately \$1.6 million and \$1.4 million, respectively as of June 30, 2007.
+The Company had the right to take possession of two STM-64 fiber optic cable systems as of January 1, 2007 and the option to increase to eight STM-64 fiber optic cable systems in the future.
+In connection with this lease, the Company has recorded a capitalized leased asset, which was approximately \$3.7 million as of September 30, 2007.

 In February 2007, the Company entered into a five year lease agreement for the right to use STM-1 fiber optic capacity on major routes within Russia.
 The Company had the right to take possession of this STM-1 fiber optic capacity beginning April 1, 2007.
 In March 2007, the Company issued a \$2.0 million loan to the same company that has provided the lease and in May 2007 the Company issued an additional approximately \$5.9 million loan to the same company that has provided the lease.
 The loan has payment terms of 59 months, which start in May 2007, and carries interest at the rate of 9 percent per annum.
-In connection with this lease, the Company has recorded a capitalized leased asset and a related capital lease obligation, which were approximately \$9.8 million and \$9.8 million, respectively as of June 30, 2007.
+In connection with this lease, the Company has recorded a capitalized leased asset, net of accumulated depreciation, and a related capital lease obligation, which were approximately \$9.3 million and \$9.6 million, respectively as of September 30, 2007.